kev-in-ta/kev-in-ta.github.io/content/posts/fuelathons.md

 | [Duke Electric Vehicles](http://www.duke-ev.org/) Eta | 2019 | Battery | [797 mi/kWh (1283 km/kWh)](https://pratt.duke.edu/about/news/duke-student-team-wins-second-guinness-world-record-vehicle-efficiency) |
 {{</table>}}

 It may be a long time before we see another record set in any of these categories, however.
 A key success to such high efficiencies are low rolling resistance tires.
-There is only one class of tires that are truly competitive, the Michelin "blacks" or "radials", which were last available for sale in 2016.
+There is only one class of tires that are truly competitive, the Michelin "blacks" or "radials," which were last available for sale in 2016.
 As the finite supply of these tires continues to dwindle, and the rubber degrades[^1], these records may stay out of reach for a long time to come.

 ## Building the Most Efficient Vehicles